Nadavlistingsync/pitch-slap/README.md

 - Next.js team for the amazing framework
 - Tailwind CSS for the utility-first CSS framework
 - Framer Motion for the smooth animations

+## VC Prompts Feature

+The VC Prompts feature helps you craft better outreach messages to VCs by:

+1. Providing templates and guidelines for different VCs
+2. Analyzing your message against specific feedback rules
+3. Giving you a score and suggestions for improvement

+To use the feature:

+1. Navigate to the VC Prompts page
+2. Select a VC from the list
+3. Write your pitch following the provided guidelines
+4. Click "Get Feedback" to receive AI-powered analysis